v1.2 last updated 20/09/2019

 Performance cookies – which collect anonymous information about how visitors use a website, such as the pages visitors go to most often.
-[Change if not accurate for your cookies] They do not collect information that identifies a visitor.
+They do not collect information that identifies a visitor.
 All information these cookies collect is aggregated and therefore anonymous and is only used to improve how a website works.
 However, consent is required for these cookies.

 Functionality cookies – which ‘remember choices you make to improve your experience’, such as your user name, and may also be used to provide services you have asked for such as watching a video or commenting on a blog.
 The information these cookies collect may be anonymised and they cannot track your browsing activity on other websites.’
 These require consent.

 Advertising cookies – which ‘are used to deliver adverts more relevant to you and your interests’.
 These also need consent.
-[Change if not accurate for your website] However, we don’t run ads, so we don’t use these.
+However, we don’t run ads, so we don’t use these.

 Cookies we use in our websites